 Almost every day on the calendar is a holiday or observance.
 We love the big ones and the odd ones amuse us, they all enrich our lives in so many ways.
-Most festivities are as familiar as family and friends, we embrace their time-honored traditions.
-Others are undeniably offbeat, but often, just as much fun to mark.
+Most festivities are as familiar as family and friends, and we embrace their time-honored traditions.
+Other festivities we observe are undeniably offbeat, but often, just as much fun to mark.

-Christmas is our biggest celebration, but its roots are no more American than Easter or Halloween.
+Although its roots are no more American than Easter or Halloween, Christmas is our biggest celebration.
 These holidays are steeped in traditions, but they don’t have the original bang of the Fourth of July.
-It started with our Declaration of Independence, and we’ve been lighting up the skies ever since.
+It all started with our Declaration of Independence, and we have been lighting up the skies ever since.

 Some observances are drawn from events that sadden us or make us proud or legal enactments that make this country great.
 But they are all part of our unique cultural heritage and blended into the rich fabric that unites us.